Lawyers specialized in defamation law.

 Defamation, in criminal law, is defined as the allegation or imputation of an act that infringes the honor or consideration of a person.
 In France, defamation is an offence punishable by law, and lawyers specializing in this field play a crucial role in defending victims.
 Defamatory comments can be public or private, and their defamatory nature is often assessed by a judge based on various criteria.

-The offence of defamation is provided for in article 29 paragraph 1 of the law of 29 July 1881.
+The offence of defamation is provided for in Article 29 paragraph 1 of the Law of 29 July 1881.

 “Any allegation or imputation of an act that infringes the honor or consideration of the person or body to which the act is imputed is defamation.
-The publication directly or by means of reproduction of this allegation or allegation is punishable, even if it is made in doubtful form or if it is directed at a person or body not expressly named, but whose identification is made possible by the terms of the speeches, cries, threats, writings or prints, posters or posters in question.”
+The publication directly or by means of reproduction of this allegation is punishable, even if it is made in doubtful form or if it is directed at a person or body not expressly named, but whose identification is made possible by the terms of the speeches, cries, threats, writings or prints, or posters in question.”

 A law firm for a new generation of creators.

-+ than 250 clients defended
+More than 400 clients defended

-40+ appearances in local media
+50+ appearances in local media

 Rated 4.9/5 on Google Reviews